 As a conditional or permanent U.S. resident (a green card holder), foreign travel is one of the important rights that you enjoy.
-But certain important rules that you should be aware of apply, regarding:
+But there are certain important rules you should be aware of regarding:

 As the term "resident" suggests, your status comes with the expectation that you will reside—that is, make your home—in the United States.
 If you make your home outside the U.S., you could lose your green card.

 Does all this mean you're safe as long as you return to the U.S. once a year?
 No!
 It's all a matter of where you actually live, regardless of whether you intend to go back to the United States at some point.
 If you've sold your U.S. house, enrolled the kids in school overseas, and quit your U.S. job, a CBP officer could, in theory, find that you abandoned your residence even if you attempt to reenter the U.S. after one day away.

 Long trips away are seen as a big clue that you might have abandoned your U.S. residence.
 Making many trips outside the U.S. creates a risk of being found to have abandoned your residency if, over the course of several years, you spend more time outside the U.S. than within it.
 Trips outside the U.S. for more than six months are treated more seriously than shorter trips, but even shorter trips can raise questions if you make so many that it looks like you are merely visiting the U.S. instead of living here.